peerless2012/libass-android/lib_ass_media/README.md

 ## Feature
 There are three ways to render ass subtitle.
-Which is defined in `ASSRenderType`.
+Which is defined in `AssRenderType`.

 ```
 /**